 How frequently students should expect to receive a response from the course instructor, including on weekdays and weekends?

 2. Send your students information on the resources they are required to interact with.
 A great start is sending them this page from Office of Academic Innovation’s Keep Learning Program.
-This link should take them directly to an area with instructions with how to use Zoom and eCampus for classroom, assignment, and exam purposes.
+This link should take them directly to an area with instructions with how to use Zoom, Canvas and eCampus for classroom, assignment, and exam purposes.

 - Please remember to be flexible with your students.
 They may not have reliable internet access every moment of every lecture and exam.
 There have been multiple instances of students taking exams near restaurants or libraries and the signal dropping mid-exam.
 Be prepared to answer emails during exam times and to take these instances into account when deciding about makeup exams.